mhallerud/multiplex_wormhole/docs/index.md

 ## Quick Start
-**The multiplexWormhole function is a wrapper around all sub-modules.
+**The multiplexWormhole function is a wrapper around all sub-modules, minimum inputs are shown here.
 Check out the [multiplex_wormhole page](multiplex_wormhole.md) for ultimate flexibility and to understand the pipeline steps and output structure.
 See individual modules within the [full workflow](#multiplex-wormhole-functions) to understand each step and its defaults.**

 ### Command line usage
 ```ruby